-The Peripheral Drivers are built on top of the HAL to provide a set of easy-to-use interfaces that handle high level data and stateful transactions.
-They are designed for the most common use cases identified for the underlying hardware.
-They are written in C language and can be easily ported from product to product, as they are designed to be initialized at runtime based on the driver configuration passed in by the user.
+The Peripheral Drivers are built on top of the HAL to provide a set of easy-to-use interfaces that handle high-level data and stateful transactions.
+They are designed for the most common use cases identified for the underlying hardware block and are reasonably efficient in terms of memory and performance.
+They are written in C language and can be easily ported from product to product as they are designed to be initialized at runtime based on the driver configuration passed in by the user.
 In most cases, the Peripheral Drivers can be used as is.
-However, if the Peripheral Driver does not address a particular target use case, it can either be modified/enhanced, or completely rewritten to meet the target functionality and other requirements.
+However, if the Peripheral Driver does not address a particular target use case, it can either be modified/enhanced or completely rewritten to meet the target functionality and other requirements.
 In this case, the existing Peripheral Driver can be used as a reference to build a custom driver based on the HAL.
 For more details, see the Architectural Overview chapter in the Kinetis SDK API Reference Manual.

-Detailed implementation of hardware peripheral functionality is implemented in stages for both the HAL and Peripheral Driver.
+Detailed implementation of hardware peripheral functionality, for both the HAL and Peripheral Driver, is implemented in stages.
 For example, the current version of the UART driver does not support modem control and smart card features.
-The current version of the I2C driver does not support the SMBUS feature either.
+Likewise, the current version of the I2C driver does not support the SMBUS feature.
 The features which are missing from the current driver versions may be implemented in future releases.